28-Day Vegetarian Meal Plan Based on Your Menstrual Cycle | Paloma Chiara

 How to Schedule Your Cycle-Synced Meal Plan

 Now that you have your 28-day vegetarian meal plan, the next step is putting it into action.
-The secret to consistency isn’t willpower—it’s having a system that works with your body’s natural rhythm.
+The secret to consistency isn’t willpower — it’s building a habit loop that works with your body’s natural rhythm.
 That’s where Kilova comes in.
-This innovative app integrates your menstrual cycle directly into your calendar, making it effortless to plan your meals, workouts, self-care practices, and daily routines around your hormonal fluctuations.
+The app integrates your menstrual cycle directly into your calendar, making it easy to plan your meals, workouts, self-care practices, and daily routines around your hormonal fluctuations.

 Step 1: Create Your Kilova Account